melt-umn/melt-website/content/silver/bibliography.md

 weight: 1000
 ---

 This page is currently a draft!
-The bibtex may need massaging, and pdf links need to be filled in!
+The bibtex may need massaging, and PDF links need to be filled in!

 Here are some important publications directly related to Silver: